-Subject to the limitations given below, a maximum of 10 credits of high-quality graduate work done at an accredited institution may be applied toward the requirements for the master's degree.
+Subject to the limitations given below, a maximum of 10 credits of high-quality graduate work done at an accredited institution may be applied toward the requirements for the Ph.D. degree.
 However, credits earned to complete a previous graduate degree, whether at Penn State or elsewhere, may not be applied to a second graduate degree program at Penn State.

 The student should distinguish carefully between the transferability of credit and its applicability in a particular degree program.
-Approval to apply any transferred credits toward a degree program must be granted by the student's academic adviser in conjunction with the Associate Dean for Graduate Education and Research, and the Graduate School.
-Transferred academic work must have been completed within five years prior to the date of first degree registration at the Graduate School of Penn State, must be of at least B quality (grades of B- are not transferable), and must appear on an official graduate transcript of an accredited university.
+Approval to apply any transferred credits toward a degree program must be granted by the student's academic adviser or Director of the Ph.D. program in conjunction with the Associate Dean for Graduate Education and Research, and the Graduate School.
+Transferred academic work must have been completed within five years prior to the date of first-degree registration at the Graduate School of Penn State, must be of at least B quality (grades of B- are not transferable), and must appear on an official graduate transcript of an accredited university.

-Pass-fail grades are not transferable to an advanced degree program unless the "Pass" can be substantiated by the former institution as having at least a B quality.
+Pass-fail grades are not transferable to an advanced degree program unless the "Pass" can be substantiated by the former institution as having at least B quality.

-Forms for transfer of credit can be obtained from the Office of Graduate Enrollment Services, 114 Kern Building. http://bulletins.psu.edu/bulletins/whitebook/general_information.cfm?section=admission3
+Forms for transfer of credit can be obtained from the Office of Graduate Enrollment Services, 114 Kern Building: http://gradschool.psu.edu/faculty-and-staff/forms/ges/#Student_Forms